OmarAyman85/collab-workspace-app-OmarAyman/collab-workspace-app-OmarAyman/README.md

 ### 📋 4.
 Board Details Page

 - Each board includes a Kanban layout with task cards.
-- Tasks have a title, description, status (To-Do, In Progress, Done), and optional due date.
+- Tasks have a title, description, status (To-Do, In Progress, Done), priority (Low, Medium, High) and optional due date.

 ### 👥 5.
 Task Assignment